 How Far Can a Police Helicopter Camera See?

 Most police helicopter cameras can see up to 3-5 miles from 1000ft above the ground.
-Large objects can be easily seen at far distance whereas a car registration plate would need the helicopter almost directly overhead.
+Large objects can be easily seen at far distances whereas a car registration plate would need the helicopter almost directly overhead.
 The closer the helicopter is to the object, the more detailed the picture is.

 Exact numbers for each police department are not published and it depends on the camera turret type mounted on the aircraft.
 Some police helicopters have very basic and older cameras, whereas new helicopters or those that have been upgraded can be very detailed.